hungptit/fastgrep/notes/fastgrep.md

 ---
 # Conclusions

-* fgrep's raw performance is comparable to that of [ripgrep](https://github.com/BurntSushi/ripgrep) and GNU grep.
+* fast-grep's raw performance is comparable to that of [ripgrep](https://github.com/BurntSushi/ripgrep) and GNU grep.
 From our benchmark the_silver_searcher is slower than [grep](https://www.gnu.org/software/grep/) and [ripgrep](https://github.com/BurntSushi/ripgrep).

 * Generic programming paradigm is a big win.
 It helps to create reusable, flexible, and high performance algorithms.